parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-omp/output-5/interactions/README.txt.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is an OpenMP-offload code and supports multiple architectures, including x86, PowerPC, and NVIDIA GPUs.
+SimpleMOC-kernel is an OpenMP-offload code and supports various architectures, including CPUs and accelerators.

 ==============================================================================
 Quick Start Guide